arturbac/fixed_math/README.md

 #include <fixedmath/fixed_math.hpp>

 using fixedmath::fixed_t;
-using fixedmath::sqrt;

-//fixed and all functionality is constexpr so You can declare constants inline constexpr fixed_t foo_constant{ sqrt(3.15) };
+//fixed and all functionality is constexpr so You can declare constants see features [1] inline constexpr fixed_t foo_constant{ fixedmath::tan( 15 * fixedmath::phi/180) };

 constexpr fixed_t my_function( fixed_t value )
  {